simoesh/a-id/README.md

 As long as the h-id is not compromised, it is virtually impossible to validate a frag-id solely from the public f-id.

-This enables each user to build a reputation within the system using their own f-id, with the assurance that these anonymous identifiers are extremely difficult to forge.
+This enables each user to build a reputation within the system using their provided f-id, with the assurance that these anonymous identifiers are extremely difficult to forge.

 One user may use multiple f-ids, but each f-id is used by one user only.